Economic Observatory

 Franciacorta DOCG: total bottle equivalents sold in Italy and on foreign markets

-(Estimated against company totals; sample of firms taking part in the economic observatory: 82.4%)
+(Estimated against company totals; sample of firms taking part in the economic observatory: 83.6%)

-Exports — 2023
+Exports — 2024

 Franciacorta DOCG: sales shares on the main foreign markets

-(Volumes estimated against company totals; sample of firms taking part in the economic observatory: 82.4%)
+(Volumes estimated against company totals; sample of firms taking part in the economic observatory: 83.6%)

-Sales volume by type — 2023
+Sales volume by type — 2024

 Franciacorta DOCG: global sales shares of the various types

-(Volumes estimated against company totals; sample of firms taking part in the economic observatory: 82.4%)
+(Volumes estimated against company totals; sample of firms taking part in the economic observatory: 83.6%)

-Data analysis 2023
+Data analysis 2024

-[Period of reference: January – December 2023.
-Estimated percentage of firms covered on 31/12/2023 82.4%]
+[Period of reference: January – December 2024.
+Estimated percentage of wineries covered on 31/12/2024 83.6%]

-Methodological note: The data contained in this document is an estimate of the total wineries belonging to the Consortium.
+The data contained in this document is an estimate of the total wineries belonging to the Consortium.
 This figure was calculated on the basis of the data supplied by the firms taking part in the economic observatory.
 Taking this sample as representative, coverage of participating firms is calculated every year (for example, 81.9% for 2022 and 82.4% for 2023) and all relative data is calculated as a percentage.

-Summary of the previous year’s data (2022)
+Summary of the previous year’s data (2023)

 Taken as a whole, 2023 saw an estimated growth in sales volumes by all wineries of the equivalent of 19,521,741 bottles, slightly lower than 2022 figures (-3.4%).

-In greater detail, the domestic market accounted for 87.9% of sales, in volume terms, at the end of 2023, a growth of 4.1% over 2022 and 10.2% over 2019.
+In greater detail, the domestic market accounted for 87.9% of sales in 2023, in volume terms, a reduction of 4.2%, over 2022 (+10.2% over 2019).
+Exports accounted for the remaining 12.1%, a growth rate of 1.5% over 2022 and +19.1% over 2019.

-The distribution of domestic sales by Nielsen area shows that the north-west of Italy accounted for just under half of domestic turnover (47.2%), with the rest being divided up between the north-east, the centre and the south, with the first accounting for the largest share (20.9%) and the latter two 19.7% and 12.2% respectively.
+The distribution of domestic sales by Nielsen area shows that the north-west of Italy accounted for just under half of domestic turnover (47.2%), with the rest being divided up between the north-east, the centre and the south, with the former accounting for the largest share (20.9%) and the latter two 19.7% and 12.2% respectively.

-Globally, the average shelf price of an equivalent bottle of any type was €22.9 (including VAT) at the end of 2022.
+Globally, the average shelf price of an equivalent bottle of any type was €24.4 at the end of 2023.

 MAIN PARTNERS